Suffolk County Spousal Support Lawyers

 Since the concept of spousal support first surfaced, New York's definition of marriage has changed, thus calling for amendments and additions to the original terms and conditions of the first spousal support awards that were made in New York.
 Now, approximately 20 different factors are considered before the court will readily make an award of spousal support.

-To help you better understand this complicated process, our Suffolk County divorce lawyer describes the process in detail below.
+To help you better understand this complicated process, contact our Suffolk County divorce lawyer today!

 Temporary Support vs. Permanent Support